 He was a powerful and popular drug pedlar in those days.

 What started as a college rage soon cultivated into pseudo-spiritual seeking.
-I connected with a group of hippies from Europe who were in turn seeking for meaning of life.
-They connected with some spiritual mentor in India who used psychedelic drugs as tool for seeking and living on the hope of deliverance.
+I connected with a group of hippies from Europe who was, in turn, seeking for the meaning of life.
+They connected with some spiritual mentor in India who used psychedelic drugs as a tool for seeking and living on the hope of deliverance.

 They told me that they’re seeking God.

-These hippies roamed naked on beached of Goa and made their personal hermitage for seeking the ultimate truth.
-There was a lot of space for everyone and I used to visit them now-and then, in hope of deliverance and understanding the concept of God.
+These hippies roamed naked on beaches of Goa and made their personal hermitage for seeking the ultimate truth.
+There was a lot of space for everyone and I used to visit them now-and-then, in hope of deliverance and understanding the concept of God.

 There were also a lot of trance parties to connect with the universe; they said.
 But it was nothing more than being drugged, drunk and have sex all day and night.

-Psychedelic drugs have lot of bad effects—physical and psychological ones.
+Psychedelic drugs have a lot of bad effects—physical and psychological ones.
 You must know some of them: